- Population and Community Ecology

 Lacey Knowles' research interests are in speciation, phylogeography and evolutionary radiations.

-Systematics, evolution, and ecology of amphibians and reptiles
+Ronald Nussbaum's research interests are in systematics, evolution, and ecology of amphibians and reptiles

 Barry OConnor's research interests are in systematics, parasitology and acarology.

 Diarmaid Ó Foighil studies invertebrate evolution and systematics, and malacology.

 Yin-Long Qiu's research focuses on the evolution of land plants, evolution of mitochondrial genomes and reconstruction of land plant phylogeny using gene sequences and genomic structural features.

 Daniel Rabosky studies macroevolution, speciation, and evolutionary community ecology.
 He is especially interested in how ecological factors influence the processes of speciation, extinction, and trait evolution through time and space.
 His research includes field-based studies of ecological diversification in Australian reptiles, molecular phylogenetics, and mathematical and computer modeling of evolutionary dynamics in a broad range of taxonomic groups.

 Tony Reznicek (can serve as graduate co-chair only)

 Tony Reznicek's major research interest is the systematics and evolution of sedges (Cyperaceae), especially the large and complex genus Carex.
 He emphasizes a multi-level approach concentrating on several aspects, including development of new characters useful in systematics, monographic studies of major groups, and processes and patterns of evolution.
 He is also conducting research on the biogeography of the northeastern North American flora, concentrating on the Great Lakes region.